This Easy Bruschetta Recipe is inspired by my time in Italy, made with juicy tomatoes, fresh basil, good olive oil, and crisp garlic-rubbed bread.

-If you follow me on Instagram, you may have seen some of our trip to Italy.
-We were able to visit Venice, Rome, Naples, the Almalfi Coast, Pisa, Siena, Pompeii, and ended in Florence.
+If you follow me on social media, you may have seen some highlights from our trip to Italy.
+During our travels, we visited Venice, Rome, Naples, the Amalfi Coast, Pisa, Siena, Pompeii, and finally ended in Florence.

-While we were in Italy we took a few local cooking classes and learned to make so many different Italian dishes and desserts.
-One of the cooking classes (my favorite one!) took place in the countryside near Siena in Le Pietre Vive farmhouse.
-It was surrounded by a large farm, livestock, and tons of olive trees.
-Most of the ingredients we used were grown and produced right on the farm.
-Our teacher, Nonna Ciana, couldn’t be a cuter grandma!
-She spoke little English, but was accompanied by a very entertaining translator.
+While my husband and I were there, we also took a few local cooking classes and learned how to make a variety of Italian dishes and desserts.
+Of all the classes, my favorite took place in the countryside near Siena at the Le Pietre Vive farmhouse.
+The farmhouse was surrounded by a large farm, livestock, and countless olive trees.
+In fact, most of the ingredients we used were grown or produced right on the property.
+Our teacher, Nonna Ciana, couldn’t have been a cuter grandma!
+Although she spoke very little English, she was accompanied by a very entertaining translator.

-Nonna Ciana taught us how to make a few authentic Italian dishes.
-It was in her kitchen that I sat down to enjoy the best meal I had while in Italy!
-For the appetizer, we made three types of easy bruschetta.
+During the class, Nonna Ciana taught us how to make several authentic Italian dishes.
+Afterward, my husband and I sat down in her kitchen to enjoy the best meal we had during our entire trip.
+To start, we made three types of easy bruschetta.

 Variations